Do not launch ANY of the links while your are in create or edit mode. There is a good chance all of your work will be gone.

 - Develop, test, and ballot an HL7® Fast Health Interoperability Resource (FHIR®) Implementation Guide based on the defined use cases and MCC data elements.

-- The project team recognizes that over the 3 year project course that FHIR profiles will evolve.
+- The project team recognizes that over the five year project course that FHIR profiles will evolve.

 - This FHIR implementation guide will use the US Core profiles.
 If this FHIR implementation guide is unable to use a US Core profile, we will request approval from the US Realm Steering Committee, and provide the US Realm Steering Committee an approved rationale for deviation in the implementation guide where applicable.